-Cube cards are these cards that slide into the clear pockets on the foam block.
-We call this block the ‘Pocket Cube.’
+Cube cards are the cards that slide into the clear pockets on the foam block.
+We call this block the “Pocket Cube”.

 Each month with Mother Goose Time, you will add to your card collection so that by the end of the year you will have a full set.

 Let me show you the cube card sets that you receive every month and that you will want to save.

 Phonic Photo Cards

 Each month you receive 3 letters.
 In total, this makes 6 cards because you receive both the upper and lower case of the letters.